Pigmentation

 Our Treatment options include:

-• Medical MELA facial: The Mela Peel is a professional chemical peel targeting pigmentation (like melasma, sun spots, post-acne marks) by using acids to exfoliate skin, inhibit melanin, and stimulate cell turnover, resulting in a brighter, smoother, more even skin tone and complexion.
+• pHformula MELA Resurfacing Peel: The Mela Peel is a professional chemical peel with no downtime.
+It targets pigmentation (like melasma, sun spots, post-acne marks) by using acids to exfoliate skin, inhibit melanin, and stimulate cell turnover, resulting in a brighter, smoother, more even skin tone and complexion.

 • Medical-Grade Skincare: Professionally prescribed skincare products forumulated with active ingredients (like Retinoids, Vitamin C, Hydroquinone, Kojic Acid, AHAs) in high concentrations, to actively fade dark spots, even skin tone, and prevent future discolouration by inhibiting melanin (pigment) production and boosting skin cell turnover.